winks/f5n.org/content/blog/2021/2021-in-review.md

 ### Non-Board Games I've played/bought

   * World of Warcraft - *subscribed for the whole year, played a lot in the first half of the year*
-  * EVE Online - *subscribed for thw whole year, played a lot*
+  * EVE Online - *subscribed for the whole year, played a lot*
   * Final Fantasy XIV - *resubscribed for the winter*
   * Horizon: Zero Dawn - *it's good!*